Education Abroad COVID-19 FAQs

 Should EA make the difficult decision to suspend any program prior to departure, students will have three options:

 - Defer their participation to a future term

 - Switch their application to another available program that fits their academic and personal interests

-- Withdraw their Ed Abroad application.
+- Withdraw their application.

-Education Abroad is committed to providing students with study abroad opportunities and will work with each student to find a program that promotes academic, personal, and professional growth in a safe environment, whether it is for their initially intended term or a future term.
+EA is committed to providing students with study abroad opportunities and will work with each student to find a program that promotes academic, personal, and professional growth in a safe environment, whether it is for their initially intended term or a future term.

-Education Abroad will refund recoverable costs paid directly to CU Boulder should a program be suspended.
+EA will refund recoverable costs paid directly to CU Boulder should a program be suspended.

-Education Abroad will directly contact students with updates via email.
+EA will directly contact students with updates via email.
 Education Abroad reaches out to students’ designated emergency contacts only in very specific situations.
 All members of the CU Boulder community can find updates related to COVID-19 on this page, and on the CU’s COVID-19 Updates & Resources webpage.